 There’s been a lot of hype about iPads in sales, but more Angry Birds and email than sales conversations and enablement.
-But the iPad can work excellently for sales conversations.
-Divide your sales presentation into short sequences, and present on iPad.
-Use a sketching to share ideas.
+But tablets can work excellently for sales conversations.
+Divide your sales presentation into short sequences, and present using short sequences.
+Use sketching to share ideas.
 Sit on the same side of the desk.
-Hand the iPad over to your prospect.
+Hand the tablet over to your prospect.
 Be conversational, and interactive.

 Get help from a professional

 If you really want to get your sales presentations right, consider bringing in a professional presentation agency to help you.
 An outside view can help bring consensus about what’s important.
 Presentation design expertise can protect your brand and deliver compelling visuals.
 A persuasive sales presentation pitched frequently can bring a rapid ROI.